LeshanDaFo/C64-COMAL-SuperChip/README.md

 #### Super Chip information from COMAL Today No.13

-"Super Chip is a 16k EPROM designed to plug into the empty socket inside the black
+"Super Chip is a 16k EPROM designed to plug<br />
+into the empty socket inside the black<br />
 COMAL 2.0 cartridge.
-It works with both the C64 and C128."
+It works with both<br />
+the C64 and C128."

 This extension was provided original by the COMAL Users Group, USA, Limited,